 The old assumptions about passwords are no longer valid

 The biggest problem with a strength-o-meter is that it just does arbitrary checks.
-That was good enough a decade ago, when bad guys just cycled through every possible password in alphanumeric order without any thought.
+That was good enough a decade ago, when bad guys just cycled through every possibility in alphanumeric order without any thought.

 The problem is that sometime around 2008 or 2009, some clever hacker recognized that the passwords he’d managed to guess had a pattern to them.
 And that makes sense.
 Human beings love patterns.

 Computers aren’t inherently good at recognizing patterns, although there’s a field called machine learning that is getting much better at it.
 But it’s not especially difficult to turn a pattern into a computer algorithm.

 For example, a disturbing number of passwords are just a single capitalized word, followed by a number and a symbol.
 That formula produces candidates that are at least somewhat easy to remember and that the typical strength-o-meter will flag as strong, and therefore most web sites will accept them.